 Valentine's day is probably the 2nd biggest candy holiday in the year right after Christmas and we know a sweet tooth when we see one!
 The red and pink day almost is exclusively about CHOCOLATE so what better way to say “Happy Valentine’s day” than surprising your child’s classmates with the two best sweets in the world, chocolate & ICE CREAM!

-This is super easy and super fun to do with your little ones using our Homia ice-cream maker!
+This is super easy and super fun to do with your little ones using an ice-cream maker!
 You can go all out on decorations like chocolate sprinkles would go well with RED VELVET ICE CREAM!

 We recommend small plastic containers for each serving and it will look super cute with little red and pink spoons attached with a bow or string.

 Why invest in individual gifts when they can have one big heart!
 Teach children the meaning of sharing during the international day of love and friendship!

 CREAM CHEESE FROSTING